szeckirjr/jumpstart-uvec/README.md

 1. The system can be optimized by refactoring the firebase API code to create more specific firebase calls for each project instead of using the same firebase call for all projects.
+2. System needs improvements in updating the steps and the tasks.
+3. If response does not come succesfully from the API, the database entry is created.
+This can be fixed by checking the response before creating the entry in the database.

 ## References: